Oton

 The town is the second oldest Spanish settlement in the Philippines after Cebu.
-It was founded in 1571 and later became the capital of the islands of Panay, Guimaras, Negros, Tablas, Sibuyan, and Romblon.
+It was founded in 1572 and later became the capital of the islands of Panay, Guimaras, Negros, Tablas, Sibuyan, and Romblon.
+Oton used to be the home of the gigantic-megalithic Old Oton Church, the grandest of all church complexes in the Visayas.
+The church and convent were damaged in 1948 and later demolished and replaced by an inferior structure, leading to the town's decline in religious importance.
+There have been calls for the full authentic restoration of the Old Oton Church Complex.